Alasdair Fraser & Natalie Haas:

 Natalie Haas is a vibrant and creative cellist, a seasoned performer and recording artist, and a skilled and experienced teacher.
 A graduate of the Juilliard School in New York City, Natalie discovered the cello at age nine.
 In addition to having extensive classical music training, she is accomplished in a broad array of fiddle genres.
 Her musical journey found purpose when she fell in love with Celtic music at Alasdair Fraser’s Valley of the Moon Scottish Fiddling School at age 11.
 Inspired and encouraged by Alasdair, she began to investigate the cello’s potential for rhythmic accompaniment to fiddle tunes.
 Her and Fraser’s duo release, Fire & Grace, was awarded the Best Album of the Year in the Scots Trad Music Awards 2004.
 More information about Natalie can be found on her website.

-Joining Alasdair and Natalie again this year will be dance caller Quena Crain (fiddle coaches Lilly Pearlman and Aldo Lavaggi are also tentatively scheduled.
+Joining Alasdair and Natalie again this year will be dance caller Quena Crain, and fiddle coaches Katie McNally and Donal Sheets.

 Quena Crain – dance caller

-Quena (pronounced KAY-nuh) grew up contra dancing in San Diego, California.
+Quena (pr: KAY-nuh) grew up contra dancing in San Diego, California.
 She called her first contra dance at Camp Harmony Folk Music and Dance camp on New Year’s eve the year she turned sixteen, but it wasn’t until she moved to Blue Hill, Maine that she really caught the calling bug.
 Quena is known for her cheerful stage presence, easy teaching style and her enjoyably diverse repertoire of dances.